Least Squares Estimation of a Quasiconvex Regression Function: Introduction

 where

 An advantage of the above LSE is that it is \textit{tuning parameter free} and thus avoids fitting issues related to tuning parameter selection for other nonparametric estimators.

-{\cln Because of its usefulness in applications, Sections~\ref{sec:intro}--\ref{sec:qmest} focus on the quasiconvex and monotone LSE~\eqref{eq:orig_def}.
-However the development of the estimator \textit{without} the additional monotonicity assumption is almost identical.
-The existence, uniqueness, and the primary and secondary characterizations of the Quasiconvex LSE (without any additional monotonicity assumption) are discussed in Section~\ref{sec:qonly}} \begin{myrem} If one aims to find the quasiconcave and increasing LSE then she needs to solve the problem \eqref{eq:orig_def} with $\{(\boldsymbol X_i, -Y_i)\}_{i=1}^n$ in place of $\{(\boldsymbol X_i, Y_i)\}_{i=1}^n$.
+{\cln Sections~\ref{sec:intro}--\ref{sec:qmest} focus on the quasiconvex and decreasing LSE.
+If one aims to find the quasiconcave and increasing LSE then she needs to solve the problem \eqref{eq:orig_def} with $\{(\boldsymbol X_i, -Y_i)\}_{i=1}^n$ in place of $\{(\boldsymbol X_i, Y_i)\}_{i=1}^n$.
 The final estimator is then simply the negative of the above LSE.
-All our results/algorithms also hold for the quasiconvex and increasing LSE with obvious modifications; see Remark~\ref{rem:QuasiInc_existence} for more details.
-See Section~\ref{sec:qonly} for equivalent results for quasiconvex only LSE, i.e., quasiconvex LSE without any monotonicity constraint. \end{myrem}
+The development of the estimator \textit{without} the additional monotonicity assumption is almost identical and is described in Section~\ref{sec:qonly}.}